Series in one sentence:

 This show is more or less the Japanese version of Tim & Eric, though faster paced and more confusing.
 It was quick to grow on me, though, I liked the way it doesn't care.

-It parodies quite alot of things as well, and luckily for Western audience, globally known things.
+It parodies quite alot of things as well, and luckily for Western audiences, globally known things.
 Movies, TV series, songs, video games; I was amazed Undertale made an appearance twice.

 I'm going to keep on watching this mess.